hauleth/hauleth/content/post/log-all-the-things.md

 )
 ```

-As we can see there, the report contains informations like:
+As we can see there, the report contains information like:

 - `:label` - that describes type of the event
 - `:report` - content of the "main" event